TheNeikos/envious/README.md

 As you can see, the individual 'keys' of the array do not matter!
 The same key refers to the same object though.

-### Unit enums variants (without fields), are serialized from strings
+#### Unit enums variants (without fields), are serialized from strings

 As you can see in the example above, the `Material` enum gets simply deserialized from the name of the variant. __Be careful about upper/lower case__ Serde expects per-default that the case is _exactly_ the same!

-### Complex enum variants are serialzed just like structs
+#### Complex enum variants are serialzed just like structs

 Per default `serde` uses external tagging for more complicated enum variants.
-Tuple enums are currently only supported with a single value
+Tuple enums are currently only supported with a single value.

 To see what this means, lets take this enum as an example: